Pierre Brannefors

 Pierre Bertil Brannefors (1962-2019) was a Swedish international speedway rider.
 He earned 14 international caps for the Sweden national speedway team.

 Speedway career

 Brannefors reached the final of the Speedway World Pairs Championship in the 1983 Speedway World Pairs Championship.

-He rode in the top tier of British Speedway from 1981 with the King's Lynn Stars to 1984, riding for Reading Racers.
+Brannefors rode in the top tier of British Speedway from 1981 with the King's Lynn Stars to 1984, riding for Reading Racers.
 He was also the 1980 Swedish Junior Champion.

-He starred with the brothers Björn Andersson and Jan Andersson, during Kaparna's league championship title win, during the 1984 Swedish speedway season.
+Brannefors starred with the brothers Björn Andersson and Jan Andersson, during Kaparna's league championship title win, during the 1984 Swedish speedway season.